Relationships

 Does this work with all calendar types?

-Yes - works with both Google Calendar and Microsoft Outlook calendars connected to Groupthink.
+Yes.
+Works with both Google Calendar and Microsoft Outlook calendars connected to Groupthink.

 Getting Help